 If you’re looking for hiking areas in Tenerife, Anaga Rural Park is one of the best.
 The protected area occupies the northeastern part of Tenerife, and the Macizo de Anaga mountain range became a UNESCO Biosphere Reserve in 2015.

 The area is covered in lush laurel forests, with rugged cliffs providing sweeping views of the surrounding valleys.
 Anaga Rural Park has lots of hiking trails.
 One reason I love it is that, except for a few extremely popular spots, you can enjoy some peace.
-Choose one of the less popular hikes to immerse yourself in the serenity of the forest but be sure to check some of the popular spots too.
+Choose one of the less popular hikes to immerse yourself in the serenity of the forest, but be sure to check some of the popular spots too.

 Mirador Pico del Inglés, Camino Viejo al Pico del Inglès, Mirador De Jardina, and El Bailadero are some spots you shouldn’t miss.
 The great thing is that you can reach the area by bus.
 Line 273 departs from San Cristóbal de La Laguna and will get you to Mirador Pico del Inglés.